gdaudin/gdaudin.github.io/index.markdown

 ---
 # Welcome / Bienvenue !

 You will find here information about what I do in economics and economic history.
-My personal website is [here](http://gdaudin.perso.free.fr/).
+For my historical gaming activities, see [here](https://gdaudin.github.io/Games/).

 ![A picture of me](/assets/images/2018 Photo Guillaume La Plume.jpeg)